 Melt your candy coating according to package instructions and add it to your piping bag with a ⅛" round tip.
 Pipe the chocolate onto the edge of the first round, squeezing periodically to make drips down the sides.
 Vary your pressure for more varied drips.

-I recommend leaving the cake tiers separate for as long as possible to help with drainage.
+I recommend leaving the cake tiers separate for as long as possible before serving.
+This will help with liquid drainage.
 Once ready to assemble, cut or fold a few paper towels and place on your serving plate.
-Place the large tier down (this will help absorb some moisture as well as keep it from slipping).
-Then repeat with a smaller paper towel footprint between the first and second tiers.
+The paper towel will help absorb some moisture as well as keep it from slipping.
+Place the large tier onto the paper towel on the serving platter.
+Optionally, place a paper towel folded smaller than the top tier between the base and top tier.
+Just make sure not to serve your guests paper towel when cutting!